sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocFreezeChannel"></a>
 # **ocFreezeChannel**
-> SendBirdOpenChannel ocFreezeChannel(channelUrl, apiToken, ocFreezeChannelData)
+> SendBirdOpenChannel ocFreezeChannel(apiToken, channelUrl, ocFreezeChannelData)

 Freeze a channel